 So simple and great for lunches.
-Make a batch of instant muffin mix up and set aside.
-Cut oranges in half, scoop out the flesh and pour the batter in.
-Wrap tightly with tin foil (three thicknesses gives good protection) and pop them in among the campfire coals for about twenty minutes to a half hour, turning every ten minutes and putting fresh coals around them.
+Make up a batch of instant muffin mix and set aside.
+Remove top of orange, scoop out the flesh and pour the batter in.
+Replace orange top and wrap tightly with tinfoil (two thicknesses gives good protection).
+Place wrapped oranges in among the campfire coals for about twenty minutes to a half hour, turning every ten minutes and putting fresh coals around them.
 Remove, cool and either peel the orange away or eat straight from the orange half.

 Same method as the muffins.
-Make instant cake mix (chocolate is awesome) and pour into hollowed out orange halves.
+Make instant cake mix (chocolate is awesome) and pour into hollowed out orange.
 Wrap in tinfoil and bake among the coals.
 Let cool completely, remove tinfoil and top with a spoonful of whipped topping.
 Eat with a fork or spoon.

 3. Individual S’mores Dip.

 Take your hollowed-out orange and pack with mini marshmallows, chocolate chips and about a teaspoon of milk.
 Wrap in tinfoil and set carefully, opened side up, among the coals of the campfire.
 Turn around (do not upend) from time to time so all sides are heated up.
 After about twenty minutes, remove and take off tinfoil.
 Wrap some paper towel around so you can hold the hot orange, and serve with graham crackers for dipping.